flybywiresim/docs/docs/fbw-a32nx/support/exp.md

 !!! tip "A Quick Note on TCAS Performance"
     TCAS relative altitude is now based on plane altitude (true altitude) for both airplanes.
 This should work exactly as intended for MSFS airplanes relative to one another (though not as the IRL TCAS works).
 It can still be somewhat of an issue when on a network with non-MSFS airplanes.

-    The reason for this is that MSFS is the only sim that should correctly computes the true altitude.
+    The reason for this is that MSFS is the only sim that should correctly compute the true altitude.
 Depending on the atmospheric conditions, an MSFS airplane flying in the same weather and with the same baro setting as a non-MSFS airplane may be at a different true altitude than the non-MSFS airplane.
-Said differently, they could be at the same altitude in game, but TCAS would show them at different altitudes.
+Said differently, each aircraft could be at the same altitude in their respective simulator, but TCAS would show them at different altitudes.

     {==